Acro-polis/economic-model/README.md

 There are 2 main algorithms

 * An algorithm for generating a random network named "generateHybridNetwork".
 It's located in /economic-modeling/Network Generation Models along with supporting functions.
-It's preferrential attachment mode is described in [here](https://blog.polis.global/the-networks/), but models spanning the range from purely random to purely preferrential attachment can be generated.
+It's preferrential attachment mode is described [here](https://blog.polis.global/the-networks/), but models spanning the range from purely random to purely preferrential attachment can be generated.

 * An algorithm for simulating the economic model named "model_commerce_V1_4".
 It's located in the root folder /economic-modelling.
 It's described in detail [here](https://blog.polis.global/the-economic-model/)

 ### Prerequisites

-* Matlab is required to execute the code
+* Matlab is required to execute all code
 * Octave is an option, but the code is not converted (smallish job maybe)
 * Output files nodes.csv and edges.csv, where ever you see them, are designed to be inported into [Gephi](https://gephi.org) for further analysis (though being comma delimineted they well may work with other programs)